-pH is important because it can tell us about current conditions and what is changing chemically in our formulations.
+pH Levels are important because it can tell us about current conditions and what is changing chemically in our formulations.

 pH also affects solubility and biological availability:

-The pH scale runs from 0-14, with 0 being incredibly acidic and 14 being extremely basic/alkaline.
-Products on the extreme ends of the scale are dangerous and you shouldn’t touch them without proper protective gear on.
+The pH scale runs from 0-14 and cannot be negative, with 0 being incredibly acidic and 14 being extremely basic/alkaline.
+Products on the extreme ends of the scale are dangerous and you shouldn't touch them without proper protective gear on.

 pH is reported in logarithmic units and each number is 10x more acidic/basic than the last.
 For example, pH 5 is 10 times more acidic than pH 6, and pH 10 is 10 times more basic than pH 9.